-In this post I will show you how to configure Aruba AOS8 Mobility Conductor Redundancy.
+In this post, I will show you how to configure Aruba AOS8 Mobility Conductor Redundancy.
 While you can operate your Aruba Wireless network using a single Mobility Conductor, the platform license covers you for two appliances.
-So unless you are low on resources in your lab, you really should be deploying a second Mobility Conductor for High Availability (HA).
+So unless you are low on resources in your lab, you should deploy a second Mobility Conductor for High Availability (HA).

 I have written this post assuming you have deployed two Mobility Conductors with a basic setup.
-Check out my previous post if you need assistance deploying your Conductors, or you just want to confirm your setup.
+Check out my previous post if you need assistance deploying your Conductors or you want to confirm your setup.

 In the context of Aruba Mobility Conductors, Virtual Router Redundancy Protocol (VRRP) is used to provide a virtual IP address (VIP) for the following purposes:

 - An always-accessible management interface for configuration deployment

 - A fault-tolerant interface for data communication between the Mobility Conductors and Mobility Controllers

 To configure VRRP, open a web browser and navigate to the IP address of the Mobility Conductor that you have designated as the primary appliance.
 Enter your credentials and click Log in.
 Expand the Mobility Master node on the upper left-hand side of the screen, then click on the hostname of your appliance.
 Click on Redundancy, Virtual Router Table, and then the + sign to create a new Virtual Router.

 Configure the following details for the virtual router: